ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 ### Creating a new volume with the API
 {: #creating-new-volume-api}

 Make a `POST /volumes` request to create a new block volume.
-Specify an optional volume name and capacity.
+Specify capacity and volume name.
+Volume name is optional.

 The volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Volume names must begin with a lowercase letter and should not end with a hyphen.
 For example, if you create two volumes with the same name in the same service instance and region, a `volume name duplicate` error is displayed.
 {: important}